Before Thanksgiving arrives, it’s a good idea to plan ahead on how you will be using your leftovers.

 Here is the concept…

 Any time that you roast a turkey or chicken, instead of throwing away the skin, bones and other uneaten bits, they can be converted into a delicious and nourishing soup.

 Let’s start with the stock base for your soup.

 After you serve your turkey or chicken, save the skin and bones and uneaten parts.
 Separate any meat that is leftover, and reserve it for later.
-Throw the rest into a slow cooker with some water, and cook on low, ideally for at least 10-12 hours.
+Throw the rest into a slow cooker with some water and cook on low, ideally for at least 10-12 hours.
 The longer you cook it, the more nourishment you will extract from the bones.
-You can even use some of the stock, add more water and keep simmering.
+You can even use some of the stock, add more water, and keep simmering.

 Maybe a day or so later, you can see that even the larger chicken bones start to completely fall apart.
-With my turkey leftovers, I saved the bones in the freezer after obtaining my stock, and used them in my next batch of chicken stock.
+With my turkey leftovers, I saved the bones in the freezer after obtaining my stock, and reused them in my next batch of chicken stock.
 Even those eventually disintegrated.
 At that point, I strain out my stock, but save the broken down skin and bones to feed them to my dogs.
 They love it.
 Obviously, you should only serve them to your dogs when the bones completely fall apart.
 Poultry bones can otherwise splinter and be dangerous for them.

 I have to say that, by far, this has been my favorite way to enjoy Thanksgiving leftovers.
 Everybody in the family loved it.